dran5447/GiftAssist/README.md

 - [ ] Should be able to add more than one website for an idea
 - [ ] Does yearly recurr actually work yet?
 - [ ] Events page on a profile needs work - list of events -> click one -> details page, and summary of ideas
-- [ ] Edit and delete for ideas
-- [ ] Edit and delete for events
-- [ ] Edit and delete for people
 - [ ] Ability to move an idea from one event to another
-- [ ] Ability to add idea to more than one event
 - [ ] Ability to customize date range for home 'upcoming events' (drop down and cache the setting)

 Lower pri